 If Colorado adopts California’s standard, Tim Jackson, the president of the Colorado Automobile Dealers Association, believes the price of a new vehicle will increase by at least $2,110 because of new taxes.

-The rising cost of new vehicles also increases the price of used vehicles.
+And as a Reason Foundation report about fuel standards explained, the rising cost of new vehicles also increases the price of used vehicles.
 As new car prices rise, many drivers are priced out of buying a new vehicle and decide to continue driving their current one – effectively decreasing the supply of used cars on the market.
 Nevertheless, due to cost reasons, many prospective buyers can’t afford a new car and must purchase a used one, which drives up demand.
 Hence, since the supply of used vehicles decrease while demand for them increases, the prices of used vehicles ultimately increase.

 Furthermore, 71 of every 100 vehicles sold in Colorado are trucks.
 For reasons unique to each buyer, consumers living in Colorado simply do not want to purchase low or zero emissions vehicles.
 However, if more stringent standards are adopted, in order gin up more interest and be able to sell all of their available vehicles, dealership owners will most likely raise the price of their trucks and other best sellers, so they can reduce the price of vehicles that meet emission standards.

 Tying Colorado to California is a lose, lose proposition.
 Regulators in California should never be able to determine Colorado public policy, and it is not up to the government to decide what type of vehicle a person drives.

 Senator Cooke, well done.
 Now, we hope that other legislators support this commonsense piece of legislation.